The Koala Room was on display from June 2016 – May 2017.

 Private and collective memory, identity and loss are themes explored throughout Temin’s practice, informed by her father’s experience of migration to Australia from Hungary.
 She often works with fur, creating plush installations that at once evoke the comfort of childhood and create strange and unsettling environments.

-The Koala Room is the fifth annual Bella Commission.
+The Koala Room was the fifth annual Bella Commission.
 The commission series invites artists to realise an interactive space for people with specific needs, including those with physical, intellectual, emotional or behavioural disability.
 Previous Bella Commission artists have been Emily Floyd, Hiromi Tango, Brown Council and David Capra.

 The MCA Bella program was established in 1993 through the generosity of MCA patrons Dr Edward Jackson AM and Mrs Cynthia Jackson AM, and the Jackson family in memory of their late daughter and sister Belinda.